Joshua Wells was executed, by lethal injection, at 12.01am on Monday, 1st January. He died quickly and relatively painlessly.

 That was odd; he was usually so good with people.
 He was an extrovert, after all; he loved being around people.
 He thrived on it.
 That was probably one of the reasons he was so good as a fraudster; people trusted him, they liked him, and he could fit it into any situation.

 But now I’ve got a second chance.
 I’ve got two other identities waiting for me out there, and cash in rather large quantities.
-I’ll get myself back on my feet, and then my wife and the kids can quietly retire to somewhere near the equator.
+I’ll get myself back on my feet, and then I can quietly retire to somewhere near the equator.

 He went back to the stairs, which he’d noticed as he had first left the lift.
 He’d go back down to the basement and find another way out.
 There had to be a fire escape, right?